Kmullen444/Comptia/1001 Notes/Networking/Wireless Networks/wireless_network_standard.md

 #### Operates in the 5 GHz band
 - Less crowded, more frequencies (up to 160 MHz channel bandwidth)
-- If your devices has 5 GHz and 2.4 GHz capabilities
--   5 GHz is running on 802.11ac
--   2.4 GHz is running on 802.11n

 #### Increased channel bonding
 - Larger bandwidth usage